b-legrand/horror-stories-from-angular-server-side-rendering-in-production/public/horror-stories-from-angular-server-side-rendering-in-production.md

 ```
 ---
 - Can you spot the issues ?
-- no unsubscription
+- 1. no unsubscription
-- providedIn root
+- 2. providedIn root

 #### What is the issue ?
 - 🔭 the Observer pattern leaks
 <img src="schemas/leaks-observer.svg"/>
+---
+- when two functions / object know about each other.
+- the garbage collection can't identify them to remove them from memory.
+- and they stay here event after the requests ends.

 #### Other source of memory leaks
 - addEventListener()<!-- .element: class="fragment" -->
 - removeEventListener()<!-- .element: class="fragment" -->
 ---
+- rjxs is not the only one to blame for memory leaks,
-.those are not the only ones, but the most common.
+- also event listeneres are not the only one way to leak, but the most common.

 #### Second issue:
 - {providedIn:'root'}.<!-- .element: class="fragment" -->
 - means the service was instanciated for EVERY page.<!-- .element: class="fragment" -->
 ---
-even though it was used only on one page
+- even though it was used only on one page

 #### Solutions ?